 Picturegoer March 20th, 1943

-Produced with the co-operation of the Royal Netherlands and the British Navies, this simple story of sabotage in Holland is sincere, holding and extremely well acted.
+Produced with the co-operation of the Royal Netherlands and the British Navies, this simple story of sabotage in The Netherlands is sincere, holding and extremely well acted.

 It is not just "another spy story" but balanced dramatic entertainment as well as a striking tribute to the courage of the Dutch.